royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

   * You can see the job status by calling //TODO

 * For a full code example, see the [SDK code sample](https://github.com/royby-cyberark/aws-iot-device-sdk-python/blob/master/samples/jobs/jobsSample.py)

+Jobs have a full life-cycle that we didn't go into, like job status, cancellation, rollout control, and more.
+For more info see, as always, the [docs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html)

 ### Bonus stuff 1 - augmenting data with tenant id